-(6) WP mortar, and WP and HC artillery rounds (obscuring, signaling, deceiving, identifying, screening).
+(6) WP mortar and WP and HC artillery rounds (obscuring, signaling, deceiving, identifying).

 (7) WP tank rounds, 90-mm and 105-mm (small screens, obscuring, signaling, identifying).

-(8) Grenade-launched round by tanks, BFV, and M203 grenade launcher (small, individual screens).
+(8) Grenade-launched round by tanks, Bradley fighting vehicle, and M203 (small, individual screens).

-(9) Vehicle engine exhaust smoke systems, tanks, and BFV (small, individual screens).
+(9) Vehicle engine exhaust smoke systems, tanks, and Bradley fighting vehicle (small, individual screens).

 (10) Aircraft-delivered smoke ordnance (large screens).

-c.
+d.
 Depending on the weather and terrain, smoke screening may not always be effective.
 For example, the wind could be too strong or be blowing from the wrong direction.
-Signaling, identifying, and obscuring are all good smoke missions in all phases of a COIN operation.
+Signaling, identifying, and obscuring are all good smoke missions in all phases of a counterguerrilla operation.

-Flaming fuel and hot shrapnel, exploding over an area up to 100 meters in diameter, are effective defensive weapons.
+a.
+Flaming fuel and hot shrapnel, exploding over an area up to 100 meters in diameter, is an effective defensive weapon.
 If a target is to be pinpointed, then the M202 rocket can be used to flame a hostile position.

-a.
-The flame mine is an omnidirectional expedient that can be command-detonated or activated by a trip wire.
-It scatters flame and shrapnel over an area 20 to 100 meters in diameter, depending on the size of the mine.

 b.
+The flame mine is an omnidirectional expedient that can be command detonated or activated by a tripwire.
+It will scatter flame and shrapnel over an area 20 to 80 meters in diameter, depending on the size of the mine.

+c.
 The fougasse (flame/shrapnel) expedient is similar to the mine except that its explosive force is directional (rather than all-round).
 A 55-gallon barrel is often used as a container for fuel and shrapnel.
-The barrel is placed in a V-trench and sandbagged in place, and an explosive charge is placed behind the barrel.
-When exploded, the flaming fuel and pieces of metal are blown out to a distance of 200 meters or more (in a broad V-pattern).
+The barrel is placed in a V-trench, sandbagged in place, and an explosive charge is placed behind the barrel.
+When exploded, the flaming fuel and pieces of metal are blown out to a distance of 100 meters or more (in a broad V-pattern).

-c.
+d.
 The M202 rocket launcher contains four rockets that burst into flame on impact.
-The aiming device on the launcher provides on-target accuracy for close combat.
+The aiming device on the launcher provides on-target accuracy for close-in combat.

-The US renounces first use of herbicides in war except when used for control of vegetation within US bases and installations.
-Herbicides can also be used around the immediate defensive perimeters to clear observation and fields of fire.
-They have the potential to destroy food production and to defoliate large areas.
-However, the US will not use herbicides in this way, unless they are first used against US forces and the President directs their use in retaliation.
+b.
+Herbicides have the potential to destroy food production and defoliate large areas.
+The US will not use herbicides in this way, unless they are first used against US forces and the President directs their use in retaliation.

-The US renounces the first use of RCAs in war except defensively to save lives.
-RCA use is not governed by the same policy as chemical agents.
-Since RCAs are not used to injure or kill and their effects are short lived, situations arise when RCA use is more appropriate than conventional weapons.
-(See FM 3-100.)

 a.
-RCA containers include hand grenades and 40-mm CS cartridge grenades (M203 grenade launcher).
-When used, the grenades, whether thrown or fired, are directed upwind of the target so the chemical vapor drifts onto the hostile position.
+The United States renounces the first use of riot control agents (RCA) in war, except defensively to save lives.
+The use of RCA is not governed by the same policy as chemical agents.
+Since they are not used to injure or kill and their effects are short lived, there are times when the use of RCA is more appropriate than conventional weapons.

 c.
+RCA containers include hand grenades and 40-mm cartridge grenades (M203 launcher).
+When used, the grenades, whether thrown or fired, are directed upwind of the target so the chemical particulate (vapor) will drift onto the hostile position.

-When COIN units are in defensive positions, canisters of RCA (containing the agent in powder form) can be detonated by remote control.
+e.
+When counterguerrilla units are in defensive positions, canister of RCA (containing the agent in powder form) maybe detonated by remote control.
 This type of agent causes reactions similar to RCA vapor agents and blisters the skin.

-d.
-COIN personnel wear the protective mask and cover exposed skin areas when employing RCAs.
+f.
+Counterguerrilla personnel will wear the protective mask and cover exposed skin areas when employing RCAs.
 Decontamination, after RCA missions, requires troops to wash skin areas and brush or wash clothing.